-Even if you live in an apartment in the middle of an urban canyon, don't despair -- you can still garden.
-It just takes a little creativity to find and use windowsills, rooftops, balconies, and community gardens to grow lush vegetables, flowers, and herbs.
+Even if you live in a teeny-tiny apartment in NYC, don't despair—you can still garden.
+All it takes is a little creativity!
+Here's how to dress up windowsills, rooftops, balconies, and community gardens to grow your own lush vegetables, flowers, and herbs.

-Dark-color pots absorb more heat than light-color ones and may get so hot that root systems are injured.
+Dark-colored pots absorb more heat than light-colored ones, and may get so hot that root systems are injured.
 Succulents and natives of hot, dry areas do best in these conditions.
-To alleviate the problem, move dark pots to areas that receive shade during the hottest parts of the day, add trailing plants to shade the pot, or devise screening.
+Try one of these tricks to alleviate the problem: Move dark pots to areas that receive shade during the hottest parts of the day, add trailing plants to shade the pot, or devise screening.

 If your containers are housed in a windy area, such as a balcony, choose a container with straight sides for stability.
 Any pot with a base that's smaller than the top opening is more likely to be blown over in a stiff wind, especially small pots with less weight.

 A window box with access for planting, weeding, watering, and harvesting can be an effective form of urban gardening.
 Because a window box usually isn't deep enough to support the root systems of many vegetable plants, choose smaller plants such as parsley, basil, and other herbs.

 Microgreens, spinach, lettuces, and other vegetables meant to be harvested as miniatures also make good window box options.
 Try combining herbs with flowering annuals for a beautiful display, choosing some that will trail over the edge of the window box.
 Most plants will do best if the window box receives at least 4-6 hours of sunlight per day.